kingstonfung/stock-earnings-calendar-2021/README.md

 To see the hiercharchy of the component setup, take a look at [AppHiercharchyExample.jsx](https://github.com/kingstonfung/stock-earnings-calendar-2021/blob/main/src/AppHiercharchyExample.jsx)

+This app will make a simple network call to lookup the related stock symbole's earnings-call event date, and then plot them onto the calendar UI.
+No additional data is being collected on the server-side.
 ## First, install dependencies by running:

 ### `yarn`